This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Common Uses

-- Clothing: This fabric adds a unique touch to casual and traditional outfits.
+- Fashion Trends: Jute’s raw texture adds flair to casual wear and chic traditional outfits.

 Is Jute Fabric Ironable